Before entering deep of the article, let us start off with a simple definition of climate change.

 Climate change is a change in global or regional climate patterns.
-This involves the raise of level of CO2 caused by the use of fossil fuels.
+This involves the raised level of CO2 caused by the use of fossil fuels.

 Is climate change something real?